 I’m a freelance writer and performer in Regina, Saskatchewan, Canada.
-I’m the author of around 50 books of one sort or another.
+I’m the author of more than 50 books of one sort or another.

 To begin with, there are my science fiction and fantasy novels.
 For DAW Books in New York, I’ve written three science fiction novels under my own name (Lost in Translation, Marseguro, and Terra Insegura, the latter two reissued in an omnibus edition called The Helix War).
 My next novel for DAW, The Cityborn, will also be science fiction.
 As Lee Arthur Chane, I’m the author of the epic steampunkish fantasy novel Magebane, and as E.C.
 Blake, I’m the author of the new Masks of Aygrima trilogy: Masks, Shadows, and Faces.

 Although not published as YA, the Masks of Aygrima books have YA appeal: Masks was shortlisted for the Saskatchewan Book Award for Best Young Adult Novel as well as the Regina Book Award for best novel by a Regina author.
 Young adult fiction is actually my first love.
 I recently completed a five-book YA fantasy series, The Shards of Excalibur, for Coteau Books: Song of the Sword, Twist of the Blade, Lake in the Clouds, Cave Beneath the Sea, and Door into Faerie.
 My most recent YA novel is Flames of Nevyana, a “voltpunk” fantasy from Rebelight Publishing.